Software

 The image search feature is somewhat similar to Google Lens.
 You snap a photo and ChatGPT will try to understand what you're asking and respond accordingly.
 You can also use the drawing tool in the app to make the question as clear as possible, or speak or type questions related to the picture.
 This is where the nature of ChatGPT comes in particularly handy: instead of running a search, getting the wrong answer, and then running a new search, you can nudge the bot and improve the answer during the process.
 This is very similar to what Google is doing with multimodal search.

-Obviously, including images in ChatGPT also has its disadvantages.
-One of them is when you use ChatGPT “in person”: OpenAI says it has deliberately limited “ChatGPT's ability to analyze and make direct statements about people”.
-Both for accuracy and privacy.
-That means one of the most sci-fi visions of artificial intelligence — the ability to look at someone and tell who they are — won't be a reality any time soon.
+Obviously, including images in ChatGPT also has its drawbacks.
+One of them is when you use ChatGPT “on a person”: OpenAI says it has deliberately limited “ChatGPT’s ability to analyze and make direct statements about people.”
+Both for the sake of accuracy and privacy.
+This means that one of the most sci-fi visions of artificial intelligence — the ability to look at someone and tell who they are — is not going to be realized anytime soon.
 Which is probably a good thing.

 Almost a year after ChatGPT's heyday, it seems that OpenAI is still trying to figure out how to give its model more features and capabilities without creating new problems and downsides.
 With new releases, the company has tried to walk that fine line by consciously limiting what its new models can do.
 But the fact is that this approach will not always work.
 As more and more people use voice control and image search, and as ChatGPT moves closer to becoming a truly multi-modal, useful virtual assistant, it will become increasingly difficult to maintain all of these safeguards.